-For all PA courses, students who score <74.5% on any written examination during a trimester (excluding cumulative finals) must complete an individualized re-assessment examination.
+For all PA courses, students who score <74.5% on any written examination during a trimester (excluding cumulative or finals week examinations) must complete an individualized re-assessment examination.
 This assessment will evaluate the remediation of previously identified weaknesses and will be distributed at the end of the trimester, during the final examination period.